-We offer LT-GaAs wafer for THz or detector and other application.
+We offer LT-GaAs wafer for THz, detector, ultra-fast-optical experiments and other applications.

 1. 2″ LT-GaAs Wafer Specification:

 |Diamater(mm)||Ф 50.8mm ± 1mm|